mhdemo/work_sample_1/README.md

 ### Data Type Updates

 The first thing that stands out is that the `TicketDateTime` variable is classified as `character`.
-I will need to change that variable to be classified as `POSIXct` in order to determine when certain events occured.
+I will need to change that variable to be classified as `POSIXct` in order to determine when certain events occurred.
 I will also change all variables names to lower case.

 ``` r
 citation_data %>%